Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 - The 4 Cs: Provides precise measurements for Carat Weight and expert grades for Color, Clarity, and Cut quality.

-- Treatments: Discloses any detectable enhancements or treatments.
+- Treatments: Discloses any detectable enhancements.

 - Origin (when possible): For certain gems like ruby, sapphire, and emerald, the report may offer an opinion on the geographic origin, which can significantly impact value.